agoryuno/truth_tables/README.md

 a.true
 a.false
 ```
-An expression `A not B` can be created with:
+A statement `A not B` can be created with:

 ```
 a = Value("A")